polettix/Plack-Middleware-ReviseEnv/README.md

 guarantees!

 So what can you do?
-You can take advantage of the full form for defining a mangler, like this:
+You can take advantage of the full form for defining a revisor, like this:

     # using plain hash way... more verbose but correct now
-    my $me = Plack::Middleware::MangleEnv->new(
+    my $me = Plack::Middleware::ReviseEnv->new(
        '1' => { key => foo => value => 'FOO' },
        '2' => { key => bar => value => 'Hey [% env:foo %]'},
     );

-The hash keys `1` and `2` will be used to order manglers, so they are set correctly now:
+The hash keys `1` and `2` will be used to order revisors, so they are set correctly now:

     [